 How to Apply for a Chase Premier Plus Checking Account

-If you’ve decided a Chase Premier Plus Checking account is right for you, run a quick internet search for the current $300 bonus promotion.
-Depending on where you start the process, you can either apply directly through the Chase partner or request a coupon, and apply through the bank’s website.
+If you’ve decided a Chase Premier Plus Checking account is right for you, apply directly through a Chase partner or request a coupon, and apply through the bank’s website.
 You can also visit a local Chase branch to apply.

 You’ll need to provide the following information during the application process: